HarshitDawar55/Kubernetes/README.md

 * Command to check all the running PODS with their labels in the cluster: "kubectl get pods --show-labels".

+* Command to check all the running PODS in the cluster: "kubectl get pods".

 * Command to check all the running Replication Controller in the cluster: "kubectl get rc".

 * Command to check all the running Replica Set in the cluster: "kubectl get rs".

-* Command to check all the running PODS win the cluster: "kubectl get pods".
+* Command to check all the running PVC win the cluster: "kubectl get pvc".

+* Command to check all the running PV in the cluster: "kubectl get pv".

+* Command to delete most of the running services in the cluster: "kubectl deleta all --all".

 # License of this Repository!